Fairfax County Police Department

 Financial Crimes Online Reporting (FiCOR)

-Please use the on-line reporting service for the following crimes:
+Please use the online reporting service for the following crimes:

 • Check Fraud